 The Unarchiver (MacOS)

-An oldie but a goodie, Unarchiver easily trumps the built-in archive unpacker that comes with MacOS — aka the aptly titled “Archive Utility.”
-The program touts support for a greater number of file formats and offers additional functionality more akin to 7-Zip than other available offerings on the web.
-Though Unarchiver lacks the ability to create RAR files, it still allows you to open RARs with just a few steps.
+An oldie but a goodie, Unarchiver easily trumps the built-in archive unpacker that comes with MacOS — aka the aptly-titled Archive Utility.
+The program touts support for a more significant number of file formats and offers additional functionality more akin to 7-Zip than other available offerings on the web.
+Though Unarchiver cannot create RAR files, it still allows you to open RARs with just a few steps.

-Step 1: Navigate to the Unarchiver download page and click the Download option in the middle of the page, or head over to the App Store to download the application.
+Step 1: Navigate to the Unarchiver download page, and click the Download option in the middle of the page, or head over to the App Store to download the application.
 Afterward, extract the file and launch the program.

 Step 2: Once opened, ensure the box beside RAR Archive is checked — along with any other archive types you wish to open with the Unarchiver — and click the Extraction tab located at the top of the application window.
-Afterward, select your save location for the resulting file from the drop-down menu near the top of the window, control-click the RAR file you wish to open and choose the Unarchiver from the drop-down menu beside the Open With option.
+Afterward, select your save location for the resulting file from the drop-down menu near the top of the window, control-click the RAR file you wish to open, and choose the Unarchiver from the drop-down menu beside the Open With option.

-Step 3: The utility will then automatically create and save a file with the same name as the RAR file in the previously specified location.
+Step 3: The utility will then automatically create and save a file with the same name as the RAR file in the previously-specified location.
 Then, simply double-click the RAR file to launch it in the appropriate program.